OSGeo/gdal/doc/source/drivers/vector/filegdb.rst

 dataset name must be the directory/folder name, and it must end with the .gdb extension.

-Note : the :ref:`OpenFileGDB
-driver <vector.openfilegdb>` driver exists as an alternative built-in i.e. not depending on a third-party library) read-only driver.
+Note : the :ref:`OpenFileGDB driver <vector.openfilegdb>` driver exists as an alternative built-in (i.e. not depending on a third-party library) driver.

 Driver capabilities
 -------------------